gitlost/gs-only-pdf-preview/readme.txt

 A basic administration tool to regenerate (or generate, if they previously didn't have a preview) the previews of all PDFs uploaded to the system is included.
 Note that if you have a lot of PDFs you may experience the White Screen Of Death (WSOD) if the tool exceeds the [maximum execution time](http://php.net/manual/en/info.configuration.php#ini.max-execution-time) allowed.
 Note also that as the filenames of the previews don't (normally) change, you will probably have to refresh your browser to see the updated thumbnails.

-As workarounds for the possible WSOD issue above, and as facilities in themselves, a "Regenerate PDF Previews" bulk action is added to the list mode of the Media Library, and a "Regenerate preview" row action is added to each PDF entry in the list.
+As workarounds for the possible WSOD issue above, and as facilities in themselves, a "Regenerate PDF Previews" bulk action is added to the list mode of the Media Library, and a "Regenerate Preview" row action is added to each PDF entry in the list.
 So previews can be regenerated in batches or individually instead.

 = And =